pholme/sis_exact/README.md

-This code calculates the expected time to extinction in the SIS model from all possible configurations of susceptible and infectious and any network.
+This code calculates the expected time to extinction in the (standard, Markovian) SIS model from all possible configurations of susceptible and infectious and any network.
 It uses graph isomorphism to reduce the computational time if there are symmetries in the underlying network.
 The code requires the FLINT library http://www.flintlib.org/ for polynomial algebra and igraph http://igraph.org/c/ for the graph isomorphism routine.

 The code is compiled by make (it assumes a directory o/ where it can put the object files).
 You'd probably have to edit the Makefile to reflect your environment.